Québec's Bill 96 modified the Charter of the French Language - five things you need to know for the 1 June 2023 deadline (update)

 - A company that implements French language learning services provided by Francisation Québec is required to allow its employees who are unable to communicate in French to receive those services in class, online and in the workplace.

-We strongly recommend that businesses with operations in Québec review their contracts, policies, employment agreements, and all documentation listed above now and consider translating them into French in order to comply with these new requirements before the 1 June 2023 deadline.
+We strongly recommend that businesses with operations in Québec review their contracts, policies, employment agreements, and all documentation listed above now and consider translating them into French in order to comply with these requirements.

 For more information about French language requirements in Québec, please contact one of our DLA Piper (Canada) LLP Québec lawyers.